Alabama Gov. Ivey extends ‘Safer at Home’ order to July 31

 Ivey made the announcement at the state Capitol.
 Restrictions that have been in place will remain until 5 p.m.
 July 31.

-“We should not think that because our summer feels more normal than our spring that we are back to normal,” she said at a news conference.
+“We should not think that because our summer feels more normal than our spring that we’re back to normal,” she said at a news conference.
 “The fact is folks, we are still in the thick of this virus disease, and it is deadly.”

 The governor said a prolonged economic shutdown is “not sustainable,” but she urged Alabamians to practice “social distancing,” good hygiene and a step that has been controversial in some circles – face coverings.